Galápagos fur seal: Environmental Threats

-The fur seals’ habitat is naturally restricted which makes them more threatened by environmental changes.
+The fur seals' habitat is naturally restricted which makes them more threatened by environmental changes.
 Other potential and existing threats are tourism, oil spills, and boat collisions.
 Oil spills would be particularly damaging to the fur seal as their thick pelage is an important part of their thermoregulation.
 The waters near the archipelago are trafficked by vessels of ranging sizes that could contain and release moderate amounts of oil.

 Isabela Island was documented as having a population of dogs that were known to kill the Galápagos fur seals.
 Since then all of the feral dog population on Isabela Island has been exterminated and the seals no longer face this threat.
 Now, the biggest direct threats to Galápagos fur seals involve climate change which includes ocean warming as well as ESNO weather events.
 Some of the indirect threats for them are marine pollution, pathogen spillovers, and bycatch.
 There is not a lot known about the relation between pathogens and pinnipeds, but there were diseases found carried by dogs and cats on Isabela Island.

 Biological and Chemical Pollution

-Animals such as rats, domestic dogs, and feral cats are considered to be a threat to the Galápagos fur seals because they can be both hosts and infected carriers of infectious diseases.
+Animals such as rats, domestic dogs, and feral cats are considered to be a threat to the Galápagos fur seals because they can be both hosts and carriers of infectious diseases.
 These diseases would then be spread to marine mammals.
 Although the fur seals are not exactly in close proximity to many domestic animals, feral cats are typically found around the islands.
-Many tests were done on these dogs and cats that proved many pathogens are exposed to them and this could result in the fur seals being at risk of getting infected by them.
-Both Galápagos fur seals and sea lions were tested to see if they had strains that were susceptible to the bacterium and from the results of a PCR analysis, it was found that 70% of the tissue samples had the presence of multiple strains.
-In the past few years the presence of these strains could have resulted in lower mortality rates for the sea lions.
-If sea lions are infected by this in the future, this could affect fur seals as well since sea lions have specific regional movements which will most likely have a huge contribution to the spreading of these pathogens as they may infect multiple fur seal colonies.
-The Galápagos fur seal's health was also exposed to danger by chemical pollution such as chemical attacks by hydrocarbons, metals, oil spills, and other organics pollutants referred to as POPs.
+Many tests were done on such dogs and cats, and these proved that they are exposed to many pathogens.
+This could result in the fur seals being at risk of getting infected by cats and dogs.
+Both Galápagos fur seals and sea lions were tested to see if they had strains that were susceptible to the bacterium found in the cats and dogs.
+From the results of a PCR analysis, it was found that 70% of the tissue samples had the presence of multiple strains.
+In the past few years, the presence of these strains could have resulted in lower mortality rates for the sea lions.
+If sea lions are infected by this in the future, this could affect fur seals as well since sea lions have specific regional movements which will most likely have a huge contribution to the spreading of these pathogens, as they may infect multiple fur seal colonies.
+The Galápagos fur seal's health was also exposed to danger by chemical pollution, such as chemical attacks by hydrocarbons, metals, oil spills, and other organics pollutants referred to as persistent organic pollutants (POPs).
 The two most popular POPs that threatened the fur seals are toxic and bioaccumulative.
-This was found out through the discovery of different pesticides in the fur seals raising many concerns for their health.
+This was uncovered through the discovery of different pesticides in the fur seals, raising many concerns for their health.